The Building Blocks of Photography - next course TBA

 How do I secure my space?

-To secure your space for the course, simply click the BOOK NOW button above and pay the course fee.
+To secure your space for the course when the next one is scheduled, simply click the BOOK NOW button that will appear and pay the course fee.
 Payments are processed through PayPal so you can pay with any credit card, bank transfer or using an existing PayPal balance.

 What happens if I paid for the course but am unable to attend?